-At Portland Japanese Garden this is done year-round, from the LEED-award-winning design of the new Cultural Village, to continually seeking out more earth-friendly practices Garden-wide.
+At Portland Japanese Garden, we try to protect and honor the planet year-round, from the LEED-award-winning design of the new Cultural Village, to continually seeking out more earth-friendly practices Garden-wide.

 Here are just some of the small ways Portland Japanese Garden is making a big difference in being green in its daily operations: